 What do you see as the next frontier of technology development and how do you see technology impacting lightweight electric vehicles continuing to evolve over time?

 Levi: “I personally think that more new form factors and vehicles will start emerging to better suit people’s needs.
 Public mindsets about things like transportation tend to be rather slow-moving, but it’s becoming increasingly clear that our current infrastructure is not working as efficiently as we need it to.
 We’re beginning to see some major changes in how people think about their commutes and everyday transportation.
 As for the technology itself, the industry is changing so rapidly.
 Advancements in battery cell technology and the introduction and adoption of IoT and AI technologies will continue to fuel innovation in this space, which is really exciting and opens up all sorts of possibilities for Boosted.”

-Boosted is on a mission to make transportation fast, fun, and simple for everyone.
-Come join the ride!
+Boosted is on a mission to make transportation better for everyone.
+Curious?
+Come join the ride.